Maternal and Child Health Educator

 • Encourage families to prevent and appropriately respond to childhood illnesses, such as diarrhea, acute respiratory infections, malaria and HIV.

 Along with their primary work assignment, Volunteers are involved with school clubs, youth programs and extracurricular activities.
-Maternal and Child Health Volunteers integrate Peace Corps Rwanda’s Cross Sectoral Program Priorities into their health and secondary activities, which can include gender equity, HIV/AIDs, STI prevention, malaria mitigation and food security.
+Maternal and Child Health Volunteers integrate Peace Corps Rwanda’s Cross Sectoral Program Priorities into their health and secondary activities, which can include gender equity, HIV/AIDS, STI prevention, malaria mitigation and food security.

 During Pre-Service Training, Maternal Child Health Volunteers will spend 11 weeks living with a local family and participate in training on technical, cross-cultural, language, medical, and safety and security aspects within the rural Rwandan context.
-Peace Corps staff will support you throughout PST and assess your progress to determine if you have successfully achieved competencies before swearing-in as a Peace Corps Volunteer.
+As a Trainee, Peace Corps staff will support you throughout PST and assess your progress to determine if you have successfully achieved competencies before swearing-in as a Peace Corps Volunteer.

-•BA/BS degree in any discipline;
+•BA/BS degree in any discipline

-•Master's Degree in Public Health;
+•Master's Degree in Public Health

 •Volunteer or work experience in a health related field (e.g. nutrition, hygiene, sexual education, contraception or family planning counseling; AIDS education and outreach);